Huge solar power project being built in South Ostrobothnia

-Finland’s largest solar farm is planned to be built in South Ostrobothnia
+One of Finland’s largest solar farms is set to be built in South Ostrobothnia

 The economic competitiveness of solar power has improved over the last few years, and this trend is expected to continue.
 In 2020, EPV Energy (EPV) started planning its first industrial-scale solar power project.

-- Plant’s average output during its life cycle approximately 90–95 GWh
+- Plant’s average output during its life cycle more than 80 GWh per year

 Would you like to know more about the project?